nhn/tui.grid/docs/en/tree.md

 | `useIcon` | Sets whether to use the icon |
 | `useCascadingCheckbox` | Sets whether to change state of the checkbox with keeping parent-child relationship |

-The default value of `useIcon` the option is true, the parent row displays the folder icon and the child row displays the file icon.
+The default value of `useIcon` the option is `true`, the parent row displays the folder icon and the child row displays the file icon.

-The default value of the useCascadingCheckbox option is `true`.
+The default value of the `useCascadingCheckbox` option is `true`.
 When all child rows are selected, the parent row is selected.
 When the parent row is selected, all children are selected.
 If set to `false`, you can check individual rows.

 You can add options on the grid instance option.